yangshiteng/DS03-Linear-Regression/README.md

 - Logistic regression is a statistical model that in its basic form uses a logistic function to model a binary dependent variable, although many more complex extensions exist.
 In regression analysis, logistic regression (or logit regression) is estimating the parameters of a logistic model (a form of binary regression).
 Mathematically, a binary logistic model has a dependent variable with two possible values, such as pass/fail which is represented by an indicator variable, where the two values are labeled "0" and "1".
 In the logistic model, the log-odds (the logarithm of the odds) for the value labeled "1" is a linear combination of one or more independent variables ("predictors")
 - The independent variables can each be a binary variable (two classes, coded by an indicator variable) or a continuous variable (any real value).
 The corresponding probability of the value labeled "1" can vary between 0 (certainly the value "0") and 1 (certainly the value "1"), hence the labeling; the function that converts log-odds to probability is the logistic function, hence the name.
 The unit of measurement for the log-odds scale is called a logit, from logistic unit, hence the alternative names.
 Analogous models with a different sigmoid function instead of the logistic function can also be used, such as the probit model;

+## What is Wrong with Linear Regression for Classification?

+The linear regression model can work well for regression, but fails for classification.
+Why is that?
+In case of two classes, you could label one of the classes with 0 and the other with 1 and use linear regression.
+Technically it works and most linear model programs will spit out weights for you.
+But there are a few problems with this approach:

+A linear model does not output probabilities, but it treats the classes as numbers (0 and 1) and fits the best hyperplane (for a single feature, it is a line) that minimizes the distances between the points and the hyperplane.
+So it simply interpolates between the points, and you cannot interpret it as probabilities.

+## Types of Logistic Regression

+1. Binary Logistic Regression
+The categorical response has only two 2 possible outcomes.
+Example: Spam or Not

+2. Multinomial Logistic Regression
+Three or more categories without ordering.
+Example: Predicting which food is preferred more (Veg, Non-Veg, Vegan)

+3. Ordinal Logistic Regression
+Three or more categories with ordering.
+Example: Movie rating from 1 to 5

+## Decision Boundary

+To predict which class a data belongs, a threshold can be set.
+Based upon this threshold, the obtained estimated probability is classified into classes.

+Say, if predicted_value ≥ 0.5, then classify email as spam else as not spam.

+Decision boundary can be linear or non-linear.
+Polynomial order can be increased to get complex decision boundary.

 ## Logistic Model